-Caused by ischemic or nephrotoxic injury to renal tubular epithelial cells, which results in cell death or detachment from basement membrane.
+An intrinsic acute kidney injury caused by ischemic or nephrotoxic injury to renal tubular epithelial cells, which results in tubular dysfunction or detachment from the basement membrane.

 A history of hypotension, fluid depletion, or exposure to nephrotoxic agents is usually present.

 In otherwise healthy individuals, when the underlying insult is corrected, the patient frequently has a good outcome with complete renal recovery.

 There is no specific therapy for acute tubular necrosis apart from supportive care.

 Acute kidney injury (AKI) is a common syndrome with a wide variety of etiologies and pathophysiologic processes, characterized by a rapid decrease in renal excretory function over a period of minutes to days.
 According to the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines, AKI severity is classified into three stages depending on the serum creatinine level or the extent of oliguria.